Skip to Content

 Curling pipe cleaner antennae for coffee filter butterfly.

-More Spring Crafts:
+More Spring Crafts for Kids

 Three coffee filter butterflies in different colors laying next to each other.